 We are proud of your accomplishments!
 Attaining a degree or certificate took much persistence and dedication.
 We are glad you have achieved your academic and career goals.
-Please use the links on the left to find out what you need to do before, during, and after graduation!
+Please use the menu on the right to find out what you need to do before, during, and after graduation!

 The Requirement Term (Catalog Year) to be used to determine graduation requirements is the one in effect at the time of the student’s initial program placement into the plan, or any catalog thereafter, as long as the student has maintained an active status with the college.